A dramatic photo of three firefighter silhouettes in front of a timber fire

 UNCOMPAHGRE FIELD OFFICE

-Stage 1 fire restrictions are in place for all public lands administered by the Bureau of Land Management (BLM) Uncompahgre Field Office within the boundaries of Delta, Montrose, Ouray, and San Miguel counties, including Gunnison Gorge National Conservation Area.
+Stage 2 fire restrictions are no longer in effect for all public lands administered by the Bureau of Land Management (BLM) within the boundaries of Delta, Montrose, Ouray, and San Miguel counties, including Gunnison Gorge National Conservation Area.
+Stage 1 restrictions are still in effect.

 TRES RIOS FIELD OFFICE

-As of July 1, 2025 stage 1 fire restrictions are in place for all public lands administered by the Bureau of Land Management (BLM) Tres Rios Field Office within the boundaries of Archuleta, Dolores, Hinsdale, La Plata, Montezuma, San Juan, San Miguel, and Canyon of the Ancients National Monument.
+Stage 2 fire restrictions are no longer in effect for all public lands administered by the Bureau of Land Management (BLM) Tres Rios Field Office within the boundaries of Archuleta, Dolores, Hinsdale, La Plata, Montezuma, San Juan, San Miguel, and the of Canyon of the Ancients National Monument.
+There are no current fire restrictions in place.

 GUNNISON FIELD OFFICE

-Stage 1 fire restrictions go into effect July 3 for all public lands administered by the Bureau of Land Management (BLM) Gunnison Field Office within the boundaries of Gunnison, Hinsdale, Saguache, San Juan, Ouray, and Montrose counties.
+Stage 2 fire restrictions are no longer in effect for all public lands administered by the Bureau of Land Management Gunnison Field Office within the boundaries of Gunnison, Hinsdale, Saguache, San Juan, Ouray, and Montrose counties.
+Stage 1 restrictions are still in effect.

-• No fires of any type, including charcoal, outside of developed areas.
+• No fires of any type including charcoal outside of developed areas.
+Devices using pressurized liquid or gas are exempted.

 • No use of explosive materials, including explosive targets.

-• No welding or operating an acetylene or other torch with open flame, except from an area that has been cleared of vegetation.
+• No welding or operation of an acetylene or other similar torch with open flame except from an area that has been cleared of vegetation.

 • No operation of any internal combustion engine without a spark arresting device properly installed and in working order.

-• Building, maintaining, attending or using a fire or campfire, charcoal grill, coal, wood burning stove or sheepherders stove, including in developed camping and picnic grounds.
+• No campfires or use of specific grills or stoves in any location.
+Building, maintaining, attending or using a fire or campfire, charcoal grill, coal, wood burning stove or sheepherders stove, including in developed camping and picnic grounds is prohibited.
 Devices using pressurized liquid or gas are exempted.

-• Smoking, except within an enclosed vehicle, trailer, building, or tent.
+• No smoking, except within an enclosed vehicle, trailer or building.

-• Using an explosive requiring fuse or blasting caps, fireworks, rockets, exploding targets and tracers or incendiary ammunition.
+• No use of an explosive requiring a fuse or blasting caps, fireworks, rockets, exploding targets and tracers or incendiary ammunition.

-• Operating or using any internal combustion engine without a spark arresting device properly installed, maintained and in effective working order meeting either:
+• No use of any internal combustion engine without a spark arresting device properly installed, maintained and in effective working order meeting either:

 • (a) Department of Agriculture, Forest Service Standard 5100-1a; or